datafold/data-diff/README.md

 **hashdiff**: Recommended for comparing datasets across different databases or large tables with minimal differences.
 It uses hashing and binary search, capable of diffing data across distinct database engines.

-For detailed algorithm and performance insights, explore [here](https://github.com/datafold/data-diff/blob/master/docs/technical-explanation.md), or head to our docs to [learn more about how Datafold diffs data](https://docs.datafold.com/data_diff/how-datafold-diffs-data).

 <details>
 <summary>Click here to learn more about joindiff and hashdiff</summary>